Easy CrockPot Neck Bone Soup with Sauerkraut

 Easy Crock Pot Pork and Sauerkraut

-Another reason I love this dish is that it’s budget-friendly!
-Don’t dismiss pork bones because typically, they still have a good amount of meat on them, they’re relatively inexpensive at most grocery stores and pack a lot of flavor.
+But my friend, don’t throw away the idea before trying it once.
+Pork neck bones usually still have a good amount of meat on them, they’re relatively inexpensive at most grocery stores and pack a lot of flavor when used right.

 Lastly, I love this recipe because my Ukrainian grandma would make it from time to time when I was younger.
 She knew how to pinch a penny and make minimal, inexpensive ingredients taste incredibly divine!